ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 - Creator and communicator of the overall technical vision and direction for the WG
 - Owner and custodian of the WG Charter, Plan, and Impact
 - Sets WG quarterly OKRs and priorities, informed by project-level OKRs and roadmap
-- Facilitates execution of the plan by keeping tabs on progress, supporting group members as necessary, and ensuring progress is unblocked and on track
+- Facilitate the execution of the plan by keeping tabs on progress, supporting group members as necessary, and ensuring progress is unblocked and on track
 - Final decision maker for the Working Group - making, delegating, or escalating decisions as necessary
 - Responsible for (or delegates) the project management work of the WG
 - High speed bridge for coordination with other Working Groups and Partners